freenas/freenas-docs/userguide/jails.rst

    Editing Template Options

-Clicking a template's "Delete" button shows a warning message that prompts for confirmation of the deletion.
-Note that once a template is deleted, it is removed from the "Templates" drop-down menu and will no longer be available for creating new jails.
+Clicking a template's :guilabel:`Delete` button shows a warning message that prompts for confirmation of the deletion.
+Note that once a template is deleted, it is removed from the :guilabel:`Templates` drop-down menu and will no longer be available for creating new jails.

 .. index:: bhyve, iohyve